tardis-sn/tardis-sn.github.io/content/sponsors.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Code Of Conduct
+      value: Sponsors - TARDIS-SN
     - name: 'twitter:description'
-      value: Code Of Conduct for TARDIS Organisation
+      value: The organizations that help sustain TARDIS as a free and open-source software.
     - name: 'twitter:image'
       value: images/tardis_banner.jpg
       relativeUrl: true
 layout: page
 ---

-We are grateful to the following organisations for sponsoring us and helping us sustain **TARDIS** as a free and open-source software.
+We are grateful to the following organisations for sponsoring us and helping to sustain **TARDIS** as a free and open-source software.
 <br>
 <div>
   <div style="text-align:center">